News

 This has become known as Net Zero 2050.

-Since then, the issue of Climate Change has further accelerated following the publication of the UN Summary of Policy Makers report in July 2021, which revealed that global average temperatures will rise by 1.5°C in the next two decades.
+Since then, the issue of climate change has further accelerated following the publication of the UN Summary of Policy Makers report in July 2021, which revealed that global average temperatures will rise by 1.5°C in the next two decades.
 Read more here about Climate Change.

 Climate change is not a new issue.

 In 1987 the Montreal Protocol became the first global environmental initiative with the objective to prevent the production and use of ozone-depleting chemical products.
-Alteration to refrigerants and aerosol products have successfully started to reverse ozone depletion in the atmosphere.
+Alterations to refrigerants and aerosol products have successfully started to reverse ozone depletion in the atmosphere.

-Three years later the Intergovernmental Panel on Climate Change (IPCC) produced its first Assessment Report.
+Three years later, the Intergovernmental Panel on Climate Change (IPCC) produced its first Assessment Report.
 It concluded that temperatures had risen by 0.3°C to 0.6°C over the last century and that human-based emissions are adding to the atmosphere’s greenhouse gases.

 In 1992 during the Earth Summit in Rio de Janeiro, the United Framework Convention on Climate Change was agreed.
 It had the objective of stabilising greenhouse gas concentrates in the atmosphere.

-Nine years later the IPCC released its third Assessment Report which provided new and stronger evidence that humanity’s emissions of greenhouse gases were the main cause of global warming seen in the second half of the 20th century.
+Nine years later, the IPCC released its third Assessment Report which provided new and stronger evidence that humanity’s emissions of greenhouse gases were the main cause of global warming seen in the second half of the 20th century.

 The IPCC’s next report in 2007 concluded that it was more than 90% likely that humanity’s greenhouse gas emissions are responsible for modern day climate change.